Ife Piankhi: Writing

 Piankhi is a veteran on the spoken-word circuit starting in 1992.
 Her work can be found in the anthologies One Thousand Voices Rising and Aspects of Life.
 She has collaborated with Sheron Wray the 'Dance Architect' touring internationally with Texterritory and Jamxchange, both of which explored the interface of improvisation, technology and audience participation.
 Collaborating with Rocca Gutteridge she created Jump - Lutembe Fantasy Land and with Emily McCartney she documented the work produced as a part of a week-long travelling residency: The East African Soul Train (EAST), which made a journey from Nairobi to Mombasa on the Lunatic Line.
 Another achievement of that journey was the powerful poem "Punani", which was written by nine female writers who were talking on the theme of Kovu Safarini - My Scar.

 Albums to her credit include One Hell of a Storm on Tongue and Groove, Wildcat, BushMeat, fusions of Jazz, Reggae, and Broken Beat.
 Her work has been featured on the Pan-African poetry platform Badilisha Poetry Radio.
-Soundcloud, Vimeo and You Tube.
+SoundCloud, Vimeo and YouTube.